rietho/blogdown_website/content/blog/2022-02-13-Blogging-and-privacy/index.md

 Here's a screenshot of what my banner originally looked like:

 <img src="screenshot-cookie-banner.png" alt="Cookie Consent Banner Screenshot" width="98%" style="border: 5px solid white;"/>

+I like my cookie consent banner.
+That is esp. in trying to be transparent and clear to the user.
+Also, I'm not trying to steer the user in one direction.
+The red and green button colours are supposed to make it easy for the user to decide what they actually want.

 ## Things to watch out for